Azure/batch-shipyard/docs/05-batch-shipyard-from-scratch-step-by-step.md

 Of course, your use case will invariably be more complicated than the trivial sample shown here.
 Please refer to the following resources for more information.

+For Singularity containers, the workflow would be nearly identical except for specifying `singularity_images` in the `config.yaml` and `singularity_image` in `jobs.yaml`.

 #### Batch Shipyard Guide Contents
 Please see the [top-level README](README.md) for the table of contents for